koder77/l1vm-data/README.md

 =====================
 The 3n1 calc test:
 Check if a number is even: if it is even then divide by two, if it is odd then multiply by three and add one.
-Every start numbeer should give a one as the final result!
+Every start number should give a one as the final result!

 Run the "l1vm-data" database server: